Financial-Times/cmdb.js/README.md

 ```

 ### Getting information about a system
-Once you've setup the class with an apikey, you can get information about a given system by passing in the type 'system' and relevant systemCode into `getItem`:
+Once you've setup the class with an apikey, you can get information about a given system by passing in the type 'system' and relevant system code into `getItem`:
 ```
 var systemCode = 'ft-dashing';
 cmdb.getItem(null, 'system', systemCode).then(function (result) {